scalar-labs/scalardb/docs/backup-restore.md

 Another way to create a transactionally consistent backup is to create a backup while ScalarDB Cluster does not have any outstanding transactions.
 Creating the backup depends on the following:

-- If the underlying database has a point-in-time snapshot or backup feature, you can take a snapshot during the period.
+- If the underlying database has a point-in-time snapshot or backup feature, you can create a backup during the period.
 - If the underlying database has a point-in-time restore or recovery (PITR) feature, you can set a restore point to a time (preferably the mid-time) in the pause duration period.

-To make ScalarDB drain outstanding requests and stop accepting new requests so that a pause duration can be created, you should use [ScalarDB Server](scalardb-server.md), which uses the Scalar Admin interface, or implement the [Scalar Admin](https://github.com/scalar-labs/scalar-admin) interface properly in your application that uses ScalarDB.
+To make ScalarDB drain outstanding requests and stop accepting new requests so that a pause duration can be created, you should use ScalarDB Cluster, which uses the Scalar Admin interface, or implement the [Scalar Admin](https://github.com/scalar-labs/scalar-admin) interface properly in your application that uses ScalarDB.

 By using the [Scalar Admin client tool](https://github.com/scalar-labs/scalar-admin/tree/main/java#scalar-admin-client-tool), you can pause nodes, servers, or applications that implement the Scalar Admin interface without losing ongoing transactions.